donmizutani/dm-newsite/pages/snort/setup/5c-automate-barnyard2-batch.md

 [< Back: Part 5 - Installing Barnyard2 and MySQL](/pages/snort/setup/5-installing-barnyard2-mysql)

-This will allow you to run Barnyard2 on demand on on a schedule.
+This will allow you to run Barnyard2 on demand, or at a scheduled time.

 In order to automate this, we need a script that can do the following steps.